Sign in

 4. When you’re done, select Save.

-1. In Outlook, open the More menu at the bottom of the Shared Email Templates pane and select Company account.
+1. In Outlook, open the More (…) menu at the bottom of the Shared Email Templates pane, and then select Company account.

-2. In the Shared Email Templates app that will automatically open in your default browser, go to the Users section.
+2. In the Shared Email Templates app that will automatically open in your default browser, go to Users.

 3. Select the users for whom you’re going to set the same default signatures.